-- At the Hospital Clínico San Carlos (Madrid), we’ve decorated the break room for parents at the pediatric ICU, adding furniture and small appliances.
-We’ve also added decorative panels to the hallways and waiting room at the pediatric ICU, as well as decorated and furnished the mourning area for the Neontal Unit.
+- At the Hospital Clínico San Carlos (Madrid), we’ve decorated the break room for parents at the Pediatric ICU, adding furniture and small appliances.
+We’ve also added decorative panels to the hallways and waiting room at the Pediatric ICU, as well as decorated and furnished the mourning area in the Neonatal Unit.

 - At the Hospital Quirónsalud in Pozuelo (Madrid), our volunteers visit patients on Wednesday and Thursday mornings.

-- At the Hospital Universitario in Alicante we debuted newly-decorated Surgery and Oncology areas for the pediatric wing in July 2016.
+- At the Hospital Universitario in Alicante we debuted newly-decorated Surgery and Oncology areas for the Pediatric wing in July 2016.
 To make this project happen, we counted on the support of the Fine Arts Department at Elche University.
-They were in charge of decorating the two areas and transforming them into fun spaces, with dinosaurs and giraffes sharing space with touches that would remind the children of their own homes, just like they asked for.
+They were in charge of decorating the two areas and transforming them into fun spaces, now with dinosaurs and giraffes sharing space with touches that would remind the children of their own homes–just like they asked for.

-- At the Hospital Universitario La Fe in Valencia we’ve donated 6 smart TVs for each of the rooms at the Transplant Unit for Pediatric Oncology.
+- At the Hospital Universitario La Fe in Valencia we’ve donated 6 smart TVs for each of the rooms in the Transplant Unit for Pediatric Oncology.

 - We’re working on new projects at the Hospital Universitario Virgen de las Nieves in Granada, the Hospital Universitario Virgen del Rocío in Sevilla and the Hospital Universitario Central in Asturias.
 Check back for updates as we continue to work on these exciting projects!